sum710/AF3005_ProgrammingForFinance/README.md

-# Assignment 1 - Smaet Financial Management system
+# Assignment 1 - Smart Financial Management system

 ## Overview
 This repository contains Python scripts utilizing **ipywidgets** to create interactive widgets for various financial and economic computations.
 Each script provides a different financial functionality using **Jupyter Notebook** and **IPython display widgets**.